British lesbian wins landmark dependant visa case in Hong Kong court - AFP

 Denied a dependant visa when she moved to Hong Kong after her partner got a job in the city, QT was forced to stay on as a visitor without the right to work.

-In September last year she won her case at the Court of Appeal, which ruled immigration authorities had "failed to justify the indirect discrimination on account of sexual orientation that QT suffers".
+In September last year she won her case at the Court of Appeal as it ruled immigration authorities had "failed to justify the indirect discrimination on account of sexual orientation that QT suffers".

 But that decision was challenged by the government and taken to the city's highest court, in what critics said was a disappointing backwards step.